 Having obtained Master’s degrees in Languages and European Affairs, I used to work in leading positions at various international associations in Brussels.
 Amongst others I was the Director of the Brussels Office of the Fraunhofer-Gesellschaft, Europe’s biggest organisation for applied research and Managing Director of the European Venture Philanthropy Association, an organisation aiming at creating positive societal impact through venture philanthropy.

-Since 2018 I am authorised by neuropsychologist Rick Hanson to teach his method of positive neuroplasticity.
-This method teaches how to turn positive experiences into inner strengths hardwired into our nervous system which can help to heal old pain, deal with challenges, and have more to offer others (for more information see www.rickhanson.net).
+Since 2018 I am the first authorised teacher in Belgium of Positive Neuroplasticity Training by neuropsychologist Dr. Rick Hanson.
+This method teaches how to turn positive experiences into inner strengths hardwired into our nervous system which can help to heal old pain, deal with challenges, and grow more happiness and resilience. (for more information see www.rickhanson.net).

 Being a mother of two teenage sons I have the opportunity to practice every day how to stay grounded when being triggered and how to stay connected.